 Delaware Superior Court

-G&E won a jury verdict on behalf of its client, a whistleblower who exposed a scheme by Overstock.com to avoid reporting and remitting to Delaware millions of dollars in dormant gift cards.
-Following a five-day trial in Delaware Superior Court, a 12-person jury unanimously found that Overstock failed to report and remit unredeemed gift card balances that by law should have been reported to the State of Delaware as unclaimed property.
+G&E won a $2,953,826.40 jury verdict on behalf of its client, a whistleblower who exposed a scheme by Overstock.com to avoid reporting and remitting to Delaware millions of dollars in dormant gift cards.
+Following a six-day trial in Delaware Superior Court, a 12-person jury unanimously found that Overstock failed to report and remit unredeemed gift card balances that by law should have been reported to the State of Delaware as unclaimed property.
 As a result, Overstock was found to have violated Delaware’s False Claims and Reporting Act over a four-year period.
-The aggregate amount of unreported gift card balances was just under $3 million – under terms of Delaware’s whistleblower statute, Overstock is liable for treble damages plus statutory fines and attorneys’ fees.
-Total damages will be determined by presiding Superior Court Judge Paul R. Wallace.
+The aggregate amount of unreported gift card balances was just under $3 million – under terms of Delaware’s whistleblower statute, Overstock is liable for treble damages plus statutory fines, attorneys’ fees and costs.
+Judgment was entered against Overstock for treble damages in the amount of $7,266,412.94 plus statutory fines of $22,000.
+Presiding Superior Court Judge Paul R. Wallace has not yet determined plaintiffs’ attorneys’ fees and costs.

 Middle District of Tennessee